Twinside/CTagSpotlight/README.markdown

 Installation
 ------------
-To installe the mdimporter, you just have to drop it in the `/Library/spotlight` folder.
+To install the mdimporter, you just have to drop it in the `/Library/spotlight` folder.

 TODO : add directive to update code files tags

 Supported attributes
 --------------------
-When searching in spotlight, you can add the following critera to narrow your search :
+When searching in spotlight, you can add the following criteria to narrow your search :

  * Source code Functions